Natalie Hudson

-Natalie E. Hudson (born January 13, 1957) is a justice of the Minnesota Supreme Court.
+Natalie E. Hudson (born January 13, 1957) is an American attorney serving since 2023 as the chief justice of the Minnesota Supreme Court.
+From 2015 to 2023 she served as associate justice of the Minnesota Supreme Court.

 Early life and education

 Hudson is the daughter of Florence and Don Hudson.
 She graduated from Arizona State University in 1979.
 She then attended the University of Minnesota Law School, where she was the editor-in-chief of the school newspaper, Quaere.
 From 1980 to 1981 she was on the staff of the Law Review.
 She earned her Juris Doctor in 1982.

 Career

 She practiced housing law and worked as a staff attorney with Southern Minnesota Regional Legal Services from 1982 to 1986.
 She then took a position with the firm Robins, Zelle, Larson & Kaplan as an associate attorney in general civil litigation and employment law.
 From 1989 to 1992 Hudson was the assistant dean of student affairs at Hamline University School of Law.
 She then served as a city attorney for St. Paul from 1992 to 1994.
 Afterwards she served as Assistant Attorney General in the Office of the Minnesota Attorney General, working primarily in the criminal appeals and health licensing divisions.